mlflow/mlflow/docs/source/query-syntax.rst

   runs = MlflowClient().search_runs([3, 4, 17], query, ViewTypes.ACTIVE_ONLY)

-Search all known experiments for any ML runs created using "Inception" model architecture
+Search all known experiments for any MLflow runs created using the Inception model architecture.

 .. code-block:: py